WAdama/nas_hb_status/README.md

 ![Screenshot1](https://github.com/WAdama/nas_hb_status/blob/master/images/nas_hb_status.png)

-For the sensor create a conf file in your Synology's file system.
+For the sensor create a conf file in the chosen path.

 The configuration file must contain the following entry according to your backup tasks: